xinyanghuang7/Basic-Visual-Language-Model/README.md

 By following the above steps, you can start the training process and train the multimodal model.

-The model weights will be saved in the [data/](https://github.com/xinyanghuang7/Basic-Vision-Language-Model/blob/main/train.py#L29) directory.
+The model weights will be saved in the `--output_dir` directory.
 This path can also be customized.

-## Testing the Model
+### Testing the Model

 Run `test.sh` in the root directory, and you can configure the relevant parameters for experimentation.